Stargate (film): Home media

 In 1995, the film was released on VHS and as a Dolby Digital-encoded laserdisc spanning two discs (three sides).
 The first DVD release was on June 18, 1997.
 The DVD format was re-released in October 1999 under the title Stargate Special Edition, and again in 2003 on VHS and a 2-disc DVD set with remastered theatrical and extended editions.
 The film was released on Blu-ray format on August 29, 2006.

 Lawsuit

-In 1996, Omar Zuhdi, a Shawnee high school teacher, filed a lawsuit against the makers and originators of the original movie, claiming that they stole the plot and story of his 1984 film script Egyptscape, as the basis of the film Stargate (and thus the Stargate franchise).
+In January 1995, Omar Zuhdi, a high school teacher, filed a lawsuit against the makers and originators of the original movie, claiming that they stole the plot and story of his 1984 film script Egyptscape, as the basis of the film Stargate (and thus the Stargate franchise).
+The suit was later settled out of court.

 Director's cut

 The director's cut had several scenes which were cut from the theatrical release.
 This version begins with a short scene showing the abduction of the human that is possessed by Ra.
 The second added scene took place immediately after the excavation of the Stargate in 1928 and showed a petrified Anubis guard underneath a broken cover stone.
 With this scene, the producers had tried to introduce the idea that beings had attempted to come through the Stargate after its burial but the scene was ultimately cut for time concerns.